As with just about everything these days, whether or not to put your dog on a grain-free diet is hotly debated.

 A grain-free diet is more closely associated with a canines natural diet..

 Long before dog food was scooped from a bag into personalized doggie dishes, canines would hunt and capture raw, protein-rich meals.
-After all, you don’t see wolves grazing peacefully in a field of flowers.
+After all, you don’t see wolves grazing peacefully in a field of corn.

 However, with the introduction of mass-produced dog kibble around World War II, inexpensive fillers like corn, wheat and barley were added to dog food to create bulk and keep costs down.
 Today, most commercial dog foods still list corn or wheat as their main ingredient.
 What's the main ingredient in your dog food?